madhu-1999/Interviews/AWS/IAM.md

 + Shows service permissions granted to user, when those services was last accessed and what policy granted the access.
 + IAM->Users->User->Last Access
 # Best practices
-+ don't use root account except for setup
++ Don't use root account except for setup
 + One physical user = One IAM user
 + Assign users to groups and assign permissions to groups
 + Create a strong password policy